 The CMC traces its origins to a time of segregation in America; black musicians needed to unionize in order to secure work.
 Local 533 formed in Buffalo in 1917, and their members eventually founded the CMC.
 Legends like Dizzy Gillespie, Miles Davis and John Coltrane once graced the club’s stage during their stops in Buffalo, once a major point on the U.S. Jazz Circuit.

 It was also a popular late-night spot for musicians to hang out after finishing other gigs in town.
 Members had their own special glass behind the bar, and bartenders mixed them drinks from memory when the musician or member came through the door.

 Scott is filled with stories of the CMC’s legendary past.

 “When we were talking to some of the musicians and getting ready for the museum to open, I forget who it was, said that one night Dean Martin and Frank Sinatra came up here,” Scott said.
 “They were looking for Sammy Davis Jr., naturally, and thought he’d be here.”

 The beat goes on to this day, allowing visitors to enjoy live jazz in the same spot where American legends once jammed.
 Scott is working to make sure those traditions continue for many years to come.

 “Over the years, (the club) had some tight times.
 They did bake sales, they did fundraisers.
 They did whatever it took to make sure those doors didn’t close, because they knew the hell those guys went through at the very beginning to even get this going,” Scott said.
 “We want to make sure this place survives forever, so the stories survive.”

-Live music can be seen in the upstairs venue each Monday at 7pm with the George Scott Big Band and each Thursday at 8pm with the Carol McLaughlin Big Band
+Live music can be seen in the upstairs venue each Sunday at 6:30pm for a rotating jam session, Mondays at 7pm with the George Scott Big Band and each Thursdays at 8pm with the Carol McLaughlin Big Band